Bristol Bagshot: Development

 In September 1925 the Air Ministry amended the specification, calling for superchargers on the engines, increased fuel load and a higher top speed at altitude.
-Barnwell attended a design conference to discuss these new demands and was told that the purpose of the aircraft was to carry a pair of Coventry Ordnance Works [37 mm] guns, (generally called COW guns).
-When Barnwell received the full details of the required equipment, which called for two Lewis guns in addition to the main armament, he realised that the aircraft would be overweight and have a landing speed of 57 mph.
+Barnwell attended a design conference to discuss these new demands and was told that the purpose of the aircraft was to carry a pair of Coventry Ordnance Works [37 mm] guns, generally called COW guns.
+When Barnwell received the full details of the required equipment, which included two Lewis guns in addition to the main armament, he realised that the aircraft would be overweight and have a landing speed of 57 mph.
 He suggested making an alternative fuselage of rolled steel strip to save weight, and abandoning the project as a waste of time if load testing of this proved unsatisfactory.
 The Air Ministry declined to cancel the contract and the Bagshot was completed, being provisionally accepted by the Air Ministry on 12 May 1927 and assigned serial number J7767.